slqdk/NoteControl/docs/frontend.md

      meantime.

-The `+` menu items show their resolved **target folder** as a small muted hint ("in vault root", "into Projects/Q4").
+The `+` menu items show their resolved **target folder** as a small muted hint.
+To keep the menu narrow the hint shows only the deepest folder name ("in AF1000", not the full "MOTION/HARDWARE/AF1000") — capped with an ellipsis if that name is itself long, with the full path on hover (`title`); "vault root" shows as-is.
 The target follows the existing tree-selection rule used elsewhere in the rail: folder selection → that folder; note selection → its parent folder; nothing selected → vault root.